Financial Advisor Frequently Asked Questions

 Why has the Financial Advisor Registration Program been created?

 The idea for the Financial Advisor Registration Program came from the players themselves.
 It was created to provide players with an additional layer of protection - not just from poor financial advice, but also from outright fraud.
-The principal intent of the Program is to benefit the players themselves.
+The principal intent of the Program is to benefit the players themselves by providing them access to a qualified group of financial advisors that have met certain eligibility criteria.

 What are the benefits of the Program?